Customs and Activities of Chinese New Year

 Cleaning before the New Year is a tradition in Chinese culture.
 The grounds, the walls, and every corner of the house need to be cleaned.
 In Chinese, “Dust” is a homophone for the word “old” (Chen), thus cleaning means to drive the bad luck or the old things away from the house to get ready for a new start.

 After cleaning people will go shopping and buy new clothes for the festival.
-Chinese people believe that since this is a year anew they should buy a lot of new things.
+People in China believe that since this is a year anew they should buy a lot of new things.
 Purchasing new items symbolizes welcoming new things and getting ready for a new start.

 |Paper-Cut - Character 'Fu', |

 Pasting the “Fu”

-The Chinese character “Fu”, meaning good fortune or happiness, is used to express people’s good wishes and yearning for the future, so people usually paste it gates or some furniture in the house during the Chinese New Year.
+The character “Fu”, meaning good fortune or happiness, is used to express people’s good wishes and yearning for the future, so people usually paste it gates or some furniture in the house during the Chinese New Year.
 Pasting the “Fu” upside down, meaning the arrival of happiness or good fortune, is a widely accepted and popular custom among Chinese people.
 Other auspicious characters and patterns are added to express good wishes.

 In the ancient time, this character and the couplets were written by hand, but now, people can buy printed ones in shopping malls or supermarkets.
 Some shops even present these printed works to customers who buy something in their shops.